 - Rumboor – Small villages in Rumboor are less developed and more popular with foreign tourists.
 Unlike Bumburet, Rumboor is still predominantly Kalash.

 Unfortunately, the Kalash culture is diminishing.
-Many non-Kalash have started living in the Kalash Valleys, and roughly 50% of Kalash people have converted to Islam for a variety of reasons, usually related to financial struggles, marital obstacles, and societal pressures.
+Many non-Kalash have started living in the Kalash Valleys.
+Roughly 50% of Kalash people have converted to Islam for a variety of reasons, usually related to financial struggles, marital obstacles, and societal pressures.